javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/1-generators/article.md

 That's not a coincidence, of course.
 Generators were added to JavaScript language with iterators in mind, to implement them easier.

-The last variant with a generator is much more concise than the original iterable code of `range`, and keeps the same functionality.
+The variant with a generator is much more concise than the original iterable code of `range`, and keeps the same functionality.

 ```smart header="Generators may generate values forever"
 In the examples above we generated finite sequences, but we can also make a generator that yields values forever.
 For instance, an unending sequence of pseudo-random numbers.